Moving Anchor Extragradient Methods For Smooth Structured Minimax Problems: Conclusion

 \section{Conclusion}

-The moving anchor acceleration methods retain optimal convergence rates and also demonstrate superior-to-comparable numerical performance with some parameter tuning.
+The moving anchor variants of anchored acceleration methods retain optimal convergence rates and also demonstrate superior-to-comparable numerical performance with some parameter tuning.
 The optimal order of convergence is obtained across different problem settings, from convex-concave to negative co-monotone problems.
 Interestingly, across numerous problem settings there exists a version of the moving anchor algorithm, parametrized by $\gamma_{k},$ that demonstrates superior numerical performance compared to other state-of-the-art algorithms.
 The variety of numerical examples demonstrates a wide array of applications for our algorithms in both theoretical and applied settings.
-In addition, we develop a `proximal' version of the moving anchor in both the convex-concave and negative co-monotone problem settings and demonstrate its convergence.
-Of future interest, one may consider numerical and practical implementations of the proximal moving anchor, parallelized/asynchronous implementations of moving anchor saddle point algorithms, a tighter analysis of $-\gamma_{k}$ convergence, a theoretical understanding of how the $\gamma_{k}$ and other parameters such as $\delta$ affect convergence rates, and the identification of problem settings which our moving anchor may exploit effectively among many other topics.
+Of future interest, one may consider parallelized/asynchronous implementations of moving anchor saddle point algorithms, a tighter analysis of $-\gamma_{k}$ convergence, a theoretical understanding of how the $\gamma_{k}$ and other parameters such as $\delta$ affect convergence rates, implementations of the moving anchor in other Halpern-adjacent frameworks, and the identification of problem settings which our moving anchor may exploit effectively among many other topics.